The coolest thing I saw at GDC: software that animates anything

 For non-developers, Midwood thinks Anything World has potential in super-accessible game creation tools, or just as a fun and useful thing to have at hand.
 For instance, you could use it to create green screen sets on the fly while streaming, or actually treat it like a holodeck computer, putting on a VR headset and requesting a scene to relax in.

 Meta (the company formerly known as Facebook) demonstrated something similar last month, though without animated creatures.
 In response, Anything World released a parody demo.
-Interpreting what people want at the level of natural language is perhaps one of the end goals for all software, so it's no surprise that there's competition.
+Interpreting what people want at the level of natural language is perhaps one of the end goals for all software, so it's no surprise that there's competition in the 'make 3D things appear by asking for them' sector.
 Anything World's technology looks stronger than Meta's right now, though.
 It's a fairly small company, too, with six machine learning experts and nine other technical roles working on the tool.

 Anything World is a long way from a Star Trek computer's understanding of the physical world—I doubt it knows anything at all about 1940s San Francisco—but just because donkeys may walk a little like horses right now doesn't mean they will tomorrow.
 Midwood won't promise me a holodeck just yet, but he's confident that the system's ability to label and animate 3D models will only get more granular and nuanced.